Looking for a honey substitute? Below you will find several alternatives to honey, for a variety of different scenarios.

 Pectin and apple cider vinegar

-There are some theories which state that honey will help stave off hunger pangs better than an equivalent quantity of sugar.
+On the whole, I honestly think that using honey for weight loss does not make sense, because honey is high in calories.
+However, there are some theories which state that honey will help stave off hunger pangs better than an equivalent quantity of sugar.

 This may be true